 The Ruler has the following powers:

-- The Ruler may spend the Law, Commerce and Orthodoxy resources.
+- The Ruler may spend the Reich Law, Reich Commerce and Reich Orthodoxy resources.

 - The Ruler may draw from or add to the Treasury.